OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/publish.md

 ```

 Spread the word!
 Tell others to reuse your work, and to help you improving it
 with more crazy ideas of how a decentralized society should be.
-Now, to
-finish this quick exploration of the ZeppelinOS features we will see how you
-can vouch to back the quality of your EVM packages.